 Holliday, A., Hyde, M., and Kullman, J. (2016).
 Intercultural Communication: An advanced resource book for students,.
 London: Routledge.

-Assessment on this module will take the form of a portfolio and a group presentation.
+Assessment on this module will take the form of a portfolio.

 Half the portfolio should demonstrate your reflective understanding of communication and culture in your own experience (often taking the form of a diary and analysis of intercultural encounters you have had), and half should present your ability to identify, analyse and discuss elements of culture in the wider world.
 You have the option of producing your portfolio online (as a webpage) or as a traditional Word/PDF file, and you can include multimedia, including web-links and audio or video files, in the portfolio.